-This refers to duly licensed securities companies operating as underwriter, securities broker and investment manager under the Capital Market Rules.
+Securities companies are duly licensed securities companies operating as underwriter, securities broker and investment manager under the Capital Market Rules.

-According to the Securities Companies Liquidation Rules, in the event that the licences of the Securities Companies are revoked, the use of the name and logo of such securities companies for any activities is prohibited, except for the activities relating to the dissolution of the securities companies.
+According to the Securities Companies Liquidation Rules, in the event that the licences of the Securities Companies are revoked, the use of the name and logo of such securities companies for any activities are prohibited, except for the activities relating to the dissolution of the securities companies.